Just-Moh-it/perfect-lang/README.md

 ## Creating a hello-world program

 To create a hello world program, create a file ending in the `.perfect` extension.
-Then write the following code.
+Then write the following code:

 ```perfect-lang